Sunday, 10 November 2024

 Gulls (Three Species) in flight near Royston, 4 October

 There has been a big influx of Yellow-browed Warblers, blown by easterly winds, into the country this autumn.
 Whilst most have stayed on or near the east coast, at least three have been sighted in Hertfordshire.
 I was (ambitiously) hoping to record one on my local patch this year, but was unlucky.
 However, I did notice lots of Chiffchaffs on all my walks until well into October, including birds on two separate dates in the back garden.
-More and more birds are wintering in the UK as our winters become milder.
+More and more of these birds are wintering in the UK as our winters become milder.
 Last winter, one was present on The Heath.
 I wonder whether any will stay locally again.

 UK Wildlife Sightings, October 2024

-I was back on the North Norfolk coast on the 2nd, researching for an RSPB Local Group trip to Holme NWT, which I would be leading.
+I was back on the North Norfolk coast on the 2nd, researching for an RSPB Local Group trip to Holme NWT (see later), which I would be leading.
 There wasn't a great deal to see here - a Yellow-browed Warbler had been sighted near the car park before I arrived, but must have moved on.
 There was lots of activity on the lovely beach, but no rarities.
 I moved on to RSPB Titchwell Marsh, a few miles down the road, and was rewarded with a brief sighting of a Yellow-browed Warbler there (too dark for photography).
 Two others were heard at Titchwell.
 This species has a number of loud, distinctive calls: people usually mention the disyllabic, Coal Tit like call, but these birds were using a loud, single note call - higher pitched than the call of a Chiffchaff (of which there were many).
 Most of the migrating waders had moved through, but I still saw twelve species, including the Black-winged Stilt 'escape'.

 Black-winged Stilt, RSPB Titchwell Marsh, 2 October